dyne/dnscrypt-proxy/README.markdown

 the `--resolver-port=<port>` option.
 For example, OpenDNS servers reply to queries sent to ports 53, 443 and 5353.

+By default, dnscrypt-proxy sends outgoing queries to UDP port 443.

 In addition, the DNSCrypt proxy can force outgoing queries to be sent over TCP.
 For example, TCP port 443, which is commonly used for communication over HTTPS, may not be filtered.